npms-io/npms-analyzer/README.md

 - Install the [management](https://www.rabbitmq.com/management.html) plugin which is very useful by running `rabbitmq-plugins enable rabbitmq_management`
 - Head to `http://localhost:15672` and login with `guest/guest` and see if everything is ok.

 ### Elasticsearch

 TODO

-## Overview

-TODO

-## CLI

-### npms-analyzer observe

-The observe command starts observing changes that occur in the `npm` registry as well as modules that were not analyzed for a while.
-Each reported module will be pushed into a queue to be analyzed by the queue consumers.

-Bellow is an example of running the command locally:

-`$ npms-analyzer observe --env-file <your_env> --log-level verbose`

-For more information about the command, run `$ npms-analyzer observe -h`

-### npms-analyzer consume

-The consume command starts consuming the queue, running the analysis process for each module.

-Bellow is an example of running the command locally:

-`$ npms-analyzer consume --env-file <your_env> --log-level verbose --concurrency 5`

-For more information about the command, run `$ npms-analyzer consume -h`

 ## Tests